Skip to Content

 3. When should you replace your tubeless tires?

-You should check your lawnmower’s tire pressure regularly during the season.
-We always recommend filling the tires to the prescribed level and not more than that since it may cause the tires to burst.
-Avoid driving your mower when the tire is flat as it is uncomfortable and loads the engine excessively.
-If you have ever punctured your tires before, be sure to keep filling them with sealant every six months as the old sealant wears out after that.
+You should check your lawn mower’s tire pressure regularly during the season.
+We always agree that filling the tires to the prescribed level and not more than that since it may cause them to burst.
+Avoid driving your mower when the tire is flat, as it is uncomfortable and overloads the engine.

 Leave a comment